castle/Castle-Auth-Tree-Nodes/README.md

 ### Castle Log Node

-This node makes a request the Castle's Log API.
+This node makes a request to Castle's Log API.
 This is an async API that provides visibility into the actions your users take.

+You can check our [API Reference](https://reference.castle.io/#tag/logging) for more details on the Log API.

 #### Castle Log Node Configuration